microsoft/alguidelines/content/BCPatterns/event-bridge-pattern/index.md

 ## Discussions

-Create a discussions-page of your pattern, and add the sentence "You can discuss this pattern [here](https://github.com/microsoft/alguidelines/discussions/66)" with the right link to that discussions-page.
+You can discuss this pattern [here](https://github.com/microsoft/alguidelines/discussions/66)